temporalio/documentation/docs-src/dev-guide/sdk-and-cluster-relationship.md

 ![The Worker picks up the new Task](/diagrams/how-sdk-works-1.svg)

 This is when the SDK Worker Replays the Workflow code, uses the Event History as guidance on what to expect.
-If the Replay encounters an Event that doesn’t match up with what is expected from the code, a non determinism error is thrown.
+If the Replay encounters an Event that doesn’t match up with what is expected from the code, a [non-determinism](/references/strongly-typed-errors/non-deterministic-error) error gets thrown.

 If there is alignment, the Worker continues evaluating code.